kallaway/100-days-of-code/r2-html-log.md

 **R2D10, October 14th, 2019**
 Kept learning about handling arrays in JavaScript.
 Practiced today how to use Array.forEach() and learned about using Array.splice() to remove elements from the array using an index, which I didn't know about.
 Thinking about improving my TODO page that's on my portfolio.

+**R2D11, October 16th, 2019**
+Done with Unit 13 and now started Unit 14, an introduction to Object in JavaScript, really excited by this and then it's on to DOM manipulation.